MrRecon/CST116SRS02/README.md

 Create a project named “Input”.

 Read user input from std::cin.
-Display “A Number” if the information entered is a number or “Not A Number” if the value entered is not a number.
+Display the number back to std::cout with the format in scientific notation.